xcorat/cuore_docs/docs/070-m2/introduction.md

 To look for evidence of 0vbb in these data

-register as coinsident event pairs  register as multiplicity 2 events, or events where
+register as coincident event pairs register as multiplicity 2 events, or events where

 ## Physics Motivation